Glossary

 sandbox

-A testing environment in which you can test your integration without using live bank accounts.
+A testing environment where you can test your integration without using live bank accounts.

 SCA